unak/uron/README.md

 the value, and exits.
 If `:transfer` is included in the Hash parameter, transfer the mail to the value, and exits.
+If `:invoke` is included in the Hash parameter, invoke the command specfied by the value, and if the command returns zero, exits.
 If a block is passed, call the block.

 Examples: